Thermally inflated accretors in post-mass transfer binaries: Abell 35 and its class revisited: Abstract

 \section{Abstract}

 A small but growing class of binaries containing hot ($T_{\rm eff}\sim10^5\rm~K$) white dwarfs (WDs) and rapidly rotating, apparently subgiant companions -- including the prototype, Abell 35 -- show companions that are too large and luminous to be ordinary main-sequence stars yet too numerous to be explained as finely tuned near-twin binaries.
 We argue that these stars are instead main-sequence accretors temporarily inflated out of thermal equilibrium by recent mass transfer.
-For the subgiant of Abell 35, a new Gaia DR3 astrometric orbit ($P_{\rm orb} = 790$\,d) combined with updated photometric and spectroscopic constraints yield $T_{\rm eff} \approx 4900~\rm K$, $R \approx 3~R_{\odot}$, near-solar metallicity, and rapid rotation aligned with the orbit ($v_{\rm rot} \approx 195~\rm km~s^{-1}$), indicating substantial recent accretion and spin-up.
+For the subgiant of Abell 35, a new Gaia DR3 astrometric orbit ($P_{\rm orb} = 790$\,d) combined with updated photometric and spectroscopic constraints yield $T_{\rm eff} \approx 4925\pm75~\rm K$, $R \approx 3\pm0.05~R_{\odot}$, near-solar metallicity, and rapid rotation aligned with the orbit ($v_{\rm rot} \approx 195\pm3~\rm km~s^{-1}$), indicating substantial recent accretion and spin-up.
 Dynamical mass limits disfavor a coeval twin-binary origin, supporting the inflated-accretor interpretation.
-We test this scenario using self-consistent MESA binary evolution calculations with a new accretion prescription in which accreted material retains a fraction of its infall energy.
+We test this scenario using self-consistent MESA binary evolution calculations with a new accretion prescription in which accreted material retains a fraction of its infall energy, against the default of setting its entropy to that of the accretor's surface.
 The accretor expands to giant-like radii when $\dot{M}$ is high yet remains within its Roche lobe, allowing stable mass transfer even for mass ratios traditionally considered unstable.
 After mass transfer ceases, the star contracts on Myr timescales through a bloated, rapidly rotating phase whose temperatures, radii, and spins match those observed in Abell 35–type systems.
-This framework explains the population without fine tuning and unifies Abell 35-type binaries with post-AGB binaries, blue lurkers, and wide WD+main-sequence systems as successive stages of the same post–mass-transfer evolutionary pathway.
+This framework naturally explains the population and unifies Abell 35-type binaries with post-AGB binaries, blue lurkers, and wide WD+main-sequence systems as successive stages of the same post-mass-transfer evolutionary pathway.

 \keywords{Stellar accretion (1578) -- Roche lobe overflow (2155) -- Interacting binary stars (801) -- Subgiant stars (1646) -- White dwarf stars (1799) -- Planetary nebulae nuclei (1250)}